-How To Make A Fabulous Wreath ~ A gorgeous wreath made from a larger willow wreath covered with green silk greenery and a smaller grapevine wreath covered with large white silk flowers, a large bow and a monogram letter!
+How To Make A Fabulous Wreath ~ Wreath made from willow wreath covered with green silk greenery and grapevine wreath covered with large white silk flowers, large bow and a monogram letter!

 This fabulous wreath may look challenging to make but it actually is quite easy.
 I had a lot of fun putting together detailed instructions and a step-by-step photo tutorial for you to follow along.
 Just keep in mind that when you are making a wreath like this you are making a larger wreath and a smaller wreath and attaching the two together.

 That’s it.
 I love making projects where the final product looks amazing but the process for making it was super easy!